 Possession with purpose

-The football that Barcelona played under Pep between 2008 and 2012 was often termed ‘Tiki-Taka’, which is defined as ‘a style of play involving highly accurate short passing and an emphasis on retaining possession of the ball’.
+The type of football that Barcelona played under Pep between 2008 and 2012 was often termed ‘Tiki-Taka’, which is defined as ‘a style of play involving highly accurate short passing and an emphasis on retaining possession of the ball’.
 However, Guardiola regularly stresses the point that possession is merely a tool to help them create lots of chances, rather than being an objective itself.

 “If you do nothing with the ball then what’s the point?!
 Everyone in the world knows when you’re playing with meaning or when you’re just playing because you like having the ball.
 If your possession doesn’t have motion, it’s like living without a life; it’s more dangerous to play like that.
 I may as well just sit down with my legs crossed on the bench, waiting for the opposition to counter attack.”